jlauman/data_engineering_project_capstone/README.md

 (NEHRP) led by the National Institutes of Standards and Technology (NIST) and part of the Earthquake Hazards Program with the U.S. Geological Survey (USGS).

-The starting URL for this data sorce is:
+The starting URL for this data source is:

   https://earthquake.usgs.gov/ws/